janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ## Telemetry collection

-This software may enable telemetry data collection through the [`@janus-idp/backstage-plugin-analytics-provider-segment`](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/analytics-provider-segment) plugin in its default configuration to enhance user experience while prioritizing privacy:
+The telemetry data collection feature is used to enhance your experience with the application without compromising your privacy.
+To enable or disable telemetry data collection, you can configure the [`@janus-idp/backstage-plugin-analytics-provider-segment`](https://github.com/janus-idp/backstage-plugins/tree/main/plugins/analytics-provider-segment) plugin accordingly.

-- **Anonymized-focused configuration**:
+- **Anonymous configuration**:

   - IP addresses are anonymized (`maskIP: true`), and recorded as `0.0.0.0`.
   - `anonymousId` used for tracking is a hash derived from the user's username.